ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

   return {'success': True}, 200
 ```

-2. Then we need to create a python scritp at `bin/flask/health-check` with the code below:
+2. Then we need to create a python script at `bin/flask/health-check` with the code below:

 ```py
 #!/usr/bin/env python3